iosdevrashad/MoonShotREPO/README.md

 Ultilize Forloop to render the data into the UI
-Added additonal modifiers and nasa logo. intoduced a bug while adding toolbar modified with TabBar item and HSTACK The page jumped during navigation, navigationbartitledisplaymode corrected the issue.
+Added additonal modifiers and nasa logo. intoduced a bug while adding toolbar modified with TabBar item and HSTACK The page jumped during navigation, navigationBarTitleDisplayMode corrected the issue.